Updated: July 22, 2022 by Jennifer Munsell

 Ensure your bearded dragon has a varied diet that provides all of the nutrients they may need to build and maintain a healthy immune system, such as vitamins A and C.

-If your bearded dragon is suffering from a respiratory illness, they will be breathing heavily as well as displaying other signs.
+If your bearded dragon is suffering from a respiratory issues, they will have abnormal breathing as well as displaying other signs such as:

 - Drooling